 Year Ended August 31,

-2018 2017 2016
+2018 2017 2017 2016

 Beginning balance \$ 22.0 \$ 15.5 \$ 9.6

 Warranty and recall costs 32.4 39.8 25.7

 Payments and other deductions (27.7) (33.3) (20.8)

-Acquired warranty and recall liabilities 0.6 1.0
+Acquired warranty and recall liabilities 0.6 - 1.0

 Ending balance \$ 27.3 \$ 22.0 \$ 15.5

 The Company has received reports of a limited number of alleged thermal events involving certain configurations of its nPP16 family of power packs, some of which allegedly involved breaches of the power pack's plastic housing.
 None of these events have resulted in any injuries, and there has been only one report of minimal property damage beyond the power pack housing.
 The Company's testing has identified that these types of events do not originate in the power pack device itself but rather occur when there is a fault in the field-connected load wiring that is external to the power pack.
 Although the Company does not believe the devices are defective or that a recall is necessary, the Company has, out of an abundance of caution, reported the issue to the appropriate regulatory authorities, and it is possible that such authorities may disagree with our conclusions.
-The Company does not believe the issue will have a material adverse impact on the business, financial condition, cash flow, or results of operations of the Company's reputation associated with the issue will not have a material adverse impact on the business, financial context, penalties, or other liabilities or damage to the Company's reputation associated with the issue will not have a material adverse impact on the business, financial condition, cash flow, or results of operations of the Company.
+The Company does not believe the issue will have a material adverse impact on the business, financial condition, cash flow, or results of operations of the Company.
+There can be no assurance, however, that actual costs, penalties, or other liabilities or damage to the Company's reputation associated with the issue will not have a material adverse impact on the business, financial condition, cash flow, or results of operations of the Company.